jordanlgraham/drupal-lamp/README.md

 cyberswat:drupal-lamp/ (master✗) $ export DRUPAL_LAMP=/Users/cyberswat/.drupal_lamp.json
 ```

-The structure of the json works with chef to define the attributes necessary to do it's work.
+The structure of the json works with chef to define the attributes necessary to do its work.
 JSON doesn't allow comments by default, but please read through the following to help clarify it's use.
 It may be helpful to compare the raw file to this commented version for clarity.

 ```javascript
 {